-- 1.5.1 The management of the event will be carried out by the Event Management Committee which will comprise the following delegates: - The Race Director who will chair the meetings. - The Technical Director, - The DORNA representative, - The Safety Officer, - The FIM Chief Steward, - The Clerk of the Course, - The Medical Director - 1.5.2 At any time, the duties of the members of the Event Management Committee are: - a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the Race Direction concerning any matter that is in contradiction to the Regulations. - c) To report to the Race Direction any infringements of the Regulations. - 1.5.3 The Event Management Committee will meet at any time required during the event, but at least: - a) Prior to the first practice session. - b) At the end of each practice day. - c) At the end of the event. - 1.5.4 The quorum for a meeting of the Event Management Committee is three persons. - 1.5.5 Every member has one vote.
+The management of the event will be carried out by the Event Management Committee which will comprise the following delegates:

+- The Race Director who will chair the meetings.

+- The Technical Director,

+- The DORNA representative,

+- The Safety Officer,

+- The FIM Chief Steward,

+- The Clerk of the Course,

+- The Medical Director

+At any time the duties of the members of the Event Management Committee are:

+- a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the Race Direction concerning any matter that is in contradiction to the Regulations. - c) To report to the Race Direction any infringements of the Regulations.

+The Event Management Committee will meet at any time required during the event, but at least:

+- a) Prior to the first Practice Qualifying session. - b) At the end of each Practice Qualifying day. - c) At the end of the event.

+The quorum for a meeting of the Event Management Committee is three persons.

+Every member has one vote.
 Decisions are based on a simple majority.
-In the case of a tie, then the Race Director will exercise a casting vote. - 1.5.6 The Race Director may also invite the participation of Officials or other persons to assist in the Event Management Committee meetings.
-However, the invited officials or other persons will have no right of vote. - 1.5.7 The duties of the Event Management Committee are:
+In the case of a tie, then the Race Director will exercise a casting vote.

+The Race Director may also invite the participation of Officials or other persons to assist in the Event Management Committee meetings.
+However, the invited officials or other persons will have no right of vote.

+The duties of the Event Management Committee are: